sncosmo/sncosmo/docs/install.rst

 Requirements
 ------------

 SNCosmo depends on AstroPy and its dependencies.
-The requirements
+The full requirements
 are:

 - `Python <http://www.python.org/>`_ 2.6, 2.7, 3.1 or 3.2